 Hours and Rules

 Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
+Unless otherwise posted per City Council resolution, when a park is closed, no person shall remain in or enter it other than to quietly sit or walk.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, alcohol is prohibited, and dogs must be on leash.

 Miller Nature Area is a 22-acre nature area located on the city's west side between Miller Avenue and Arborview Boulevard.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Paths enter the park from Arborview and Miller.
 It is not hard to get lost on the park’s network of winding trails, so take care when hiking.
 The trails meander through old field remnants with many flowers and forested areas with some magnificent elm trees.
 This park is a good place for birders and butterfly enthusiasts during the spring and summer months.